fablabbcn/fablabbcn-legacy-web/_posts/news-post/fab10years.md

 <img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/103.jpg" align="middle">
 <br>

 Yesterday 21st February was the 10th anniversary of <strong><a href="https://fablabbcn.org/index.html">Fab Lab Barcelona</a></strong>.
 Thank you all for celebrating with us.<br> Especially, thanks to our friends and collaborators to make this night unique and fabulous.
-More than 400 people came yesterday to live this amazing experience.<br>
+More than 400 people came yesterday to live this amazing experience.<br><br>
 For the ones who missed the occasion, do not worry, the adventure continues ...<br>
 <br>
 #FABLABBCN10YRS